 With his hand still pressed into his pocket, he took a languid step forward, gaze constantly darting up and down my form, lingering on the cut on my knee.

 “Come on, don’t be like that.
 You’re the one who offered me a taste.”

 “You practically threw your blood at me.”
 He smiled, now only locking his gaze on the gash in my knee.

 I felt so sick my stomach could have fallen out and withered at my feet.
-My hands still pressed up, I kept backing away from him until my shoulders jammed against the wall.
+With my hands still pressed up, I kept backing away from him until my shoulders jolted against the wall.

 “Got any family?” he questioned around a snarl.

 “No?
 Then there’s no one to miss you.”

 In a snap, he was upon me.
 He grabbed my wrist, twisted it against my stomach, and made my shoulder arch up, revealing the long line of my neck.

 I heaved against him, bucked, tried to use my spare hand to scratch his face.

 He shoved me harder into the wall, wrapping an arm around my back as his head descended against my shoulder.